 Grants for Faculty Research on Engagement are not intended to support:

-If you’re developing curriculum, see the Engaged Curriculum Grants.
+If you’re developing a community-engaged curriculum, check out the Engaged Curriculum Grants.

 Researchers and scholars appointed in centers, institutes, programs, extension divisions, museums and laboratories on any Cornell campus may participate, or lead, provided that necessary support for their research or scholarship is available.